usnistgov/trec-browser/browser/src/docs/trec20/legal/runs.md

 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `ef04a45c5220de4d369cdfcd7e9ce832`
-- :material-text: **Run description:** Wordnet LSI bigram and 40 yes/no responsive calls from TA for each topic with emphasis on feature building Wordnet LSI bigram Bayes high entropy
+- :material-text: **Run description:** Wordnet LSI bigram and 40 yes/no responsive calls from TA for each topic with emphasis on feature building

 ---
 #### tcdilentA2